Christianmsm/06-Server-Side-API-Weather-Dashboard-Challenge/README.md

 Then I set up the function so when the api is called it goes through the DOM and selects the specific elements in the HTML.

-For this application I was able to display the current weather but not
+For this application I was able to display the current weather but not the forecast.
+What I will do is go back and adjust it so that the forecast is displayed and functions properly.